gomachan46/react-redux-boilerplate/README.md

 I think,

-First, use this, and next,  use `React Redux Startner Kit`!
+First, use this, and next,  use `React Redux Starter Kit`!

 # LICENSE